Infineon/mtb-example-ccm-mqtt-ota-subscribe/README.md

 <b>AWS flow</b>

-**Note:** See section 6.1.2 AWS flow in the [AN234322 - Getting started with AIROC&trade; IFW56810 Single-band Wi-Fi 4 Cloud Connectivity Manager](https://www.infineon.com/dgdl/Infineon-AN234322_-_Getting_Started_with_AIROC_IFW56810_Single-band_Wi-Fi_4_Cloud_Connectivity_Manager-ApplicationNotes-v01_00-EN.pdf?fileId=8ac78c8c7e7124d1017e90db764f0c6b&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-application_note) for creating a "Thing" in AWS console using the output you receive from the terminal.
+**Note:** See section 7.1.2 AWS flow in the [AN234322 - Getting started with AIROC&trade; IFW56810 Single-band Wi-Fi 4 Cloud Connectivity Manager](https://www.infineon.com/dgdl/Infineon-AN234322_-_Getting_Started_with_AIROC_IFW56810_Single-band_Wi-Fi_4_Cloud_Connectivity_Manager-ApplicationNotes-v01_00-EN.pdf?fileId=8ac78c8c7e7124d1017e90db764f0c6b&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-application_note) for creating a "Thing" in AWS console using the output you receive from the terminal.

+1. Define #define AWS_FLOW as 1.

-1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
+2. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

-2. Connect the CCM evaluation kit to Wi-Fi using either of the following steps:
+3. Connect the CCM evaluation kit to Wi-Fi using either of the following steps:

     a.)
 Modify the `SET_SSID` and `SET_PASSPHRASE` macros in *main.c* according to your Wi-Fi credentials.